cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   {{<youtube id="DXZ-4UISkYg" title="MobaXterm" autoplay="true">}}

-  Follow the video above for how to set up the ssh-agent and load your key:
+  Follow the video above for how to set up the `ssh-agent` and load your key:

-  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart windows, your key will load automatically when you log in to Windows.
+  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart Windows, your key will load automatically when you log in to Windows.
 You should consider whether that is the desired behaviour, considering any shared use of that machine, and you should protect your Windows login with strong security.

   {{</nav-item>}}